top of page

 Our interdisciplinary research is at the interface of electrocatalysis science and engineering.
 We have strong interest in elucidating electrochemical reaction pathways and mechanisms, and based on the acquired understanding, we rationally design electrocatalysts and electrochemical processes / devices for important energy, environmental and agricultural applications.

-Our current research activities include development of advanced electrocatalysts, novel electrochemical processes, electroreduction of nitrate to valuable nitrogen-containing chemicals, carbon dioxide capture and electroreduction, electrosynthesis of nitrogen fertilizers, innovative electrolyzers for hydrogen production, and paired electrolyzer design.
+Our current research activities include development of advanced electrocatalysts, novel electrochemical processes, electroreduction of waste nitrogen to valuable nitrogen-containing fertilizers and chemicals, CO2 electrochemical capture and conversion, electrosynthesis of H2O2, electrochemical upcycling of waste plastics, and innovative paired electrolyzer design.

 White Background